nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1a.
 The index input by the user is not in the range of indices available.

 > 1a1.
-Task Manager prompts user to reinput the index of the Task.<br>
+Menion prompts user to reinput the index of the Task.<br>
 > 1a2.
 User reinputs the name of the Task.<br>
 > Repeat 1a1 - 1ab until user inputs valid index of the Task.<br>
 > Use case resumes at step 2.<br>